|

 B. Vout is Excessively Loaded

-- Check +5V/+12V/-12V power supply voltages at the instruNet device screw terminals with a Volt Meter.
+9. Check +5V/+12V/-12V power supply voltages at the instruNet device screw terminals with a handheld volt meter.
 Place meter leads between GND and 5/12/-12V screw terminals to measure each of these 3 voltages.
-You should see at least 4.5V, and +-11V.
-Typically, power comes from the i200 PCI card directly, or from an external power supply if working with the i230 card.
+You should see at least 4.5V, and ±11V.
+Typically, power comes from the i200 PCI card directly, or from an external power supply if working with the i230 or i240.
 If you don't see power, please see Cabling and make sure you are connecting power to your i100 boxes.
 Also, if you are working with i100 or i200 hardware manufactured before January of 1998, please click here.

 Further Reading